 A student who is absent from an hour or midterm examination as a consequence of his or her religious belief "shall be provided with an opportunity to make up such examination..."
 (Massachusetts General Laws, Chapter 151C, Sec.
 2B).
-It is therefore recommended that prior to setting the dates for such exercises or examinations course heads ask members of their classes for the dates on which they will be absent from class because of a conflict with religious holidays that they will be observing.
+It is therefore recommended that prior to setting the dates for such exercises or examinations course heads request dates of absence due to religious holiday observance from students in their classes.
 It is the responsibility of the students concerned to provide that information promptly when so requested.
 If conflicts are unavoidable, students who are absent from hour or midterm examinations for religious reasons shall be offered an opportunity to make up the work, without penalty, unless it can be demonstrated that such an opportunity would constitute an "unreasonable burden" on the faculty.
 Information on religious holidays can be found at www.interfaithcalendar.org.